Phyllonoma

-Phyllonoma is a genus consisting of 4 species of trees and shrubs.
-Phyllonoma is the sole genus in the family Phyllonomaceae (an alternative name for the family is Dulongiaceae).
-Phyllonoma species are native to South and Central America (from Peru to Mexico).
+Phyllonoma is a genus consisting of four species of trees and shrubs native to South and Central America, from Peru to Mexico.
+It is the sole genus in the family Phyllonomaceae, syn.
+Dulongiaceae.

-They can be recognized by the structure of their flowers (like the Helwingiaceae, they have epiphyllous inflorescences).
+The flowers are produced in epiphyllous inflorescences, as in the Helwingiaceae; usually a pair of flowers at the tip of each leaf.

 The APG II classification (2003) places them in the order Aquifoliales, along with the hollies and Helwingiaceae.

-In the Cronquist classification (1981) this family does not exist: the genus Phyllonoma is included in the family Grossulariaceae (gooseberry or currant family).
+In the Cronquist classification (1981) the family Phyllonomaceae was treated as a synonym of the family Grossulariaceae, with the genus Phyllonoma included in it.